UPACM/algolympics-site/src/2021/data/mechanics.md

 The organizers will accommodate a maximum of twenty (20) teams for the contest.

-# On-Site Final Round
+# Online Final Round

 <br />
 <hr />

-The On-Site Final Round will be held in Accenture Ideas Exchange Room, Department of Computer Science, University of the Philippines Diliman, Quezon City.
+The Online Final Round will be on March 20, 2021, from 1:00 PM to 6:00 PM.
+The full program is included in the official invitation letter, which will include the opening ceremony, company talks, schedule for the practice round, and awarding.
+A team can be composed of 1 to 3 members and will all be competing in the same final round.

-Each team is required to pay a registration fee amounting to Php 600 to be paid before the On-Site Final Round.
+Each team is required to pay a registration fee amounting to Php 150 per person be paid before the Online Final Round.

+This fee may be paid through GCash, Paymaya or some other methods which we will announce in a timely manner.
+Options outside of these may also be considered; please contact us.

 # Contest Environment